 She nearly didn’t bag the role of a lifetime as Leia Organa.
 Star Wars creator George Lucas wanted to cast Jodie Foster.
 When that didn’t work out, Fisher donned those cosmic cinnamon buns.
 She wasn’t a fan of the hairstyle but the 1977 movie made her name.

-Over the years she had some criticisms for Lucas’s mega-franchise.
+Over the years she had some criticisms of Lucas’s mega-franchise.
 From public scrutiny to revealing gold bikinis, it wasn’t a smooth journey among the stars.
 In particular, the actress regretted giving away the rights to her likeness.

 Still, she kept her sense of humor about it all.
 “Not that I don’t think I’m cute or anything,” she quipped to The Guardian in 2011, “when I looked in the mirror, I didn’t think I was signing away anything of value.”